The Chair (game show)

-The Chair is an American game show that was created by Julie Christie, Darryl McEwen and Brian Bigg for Touchdown Television (now Eyeworks Touchdown).
+The Chair is an American game show that was created by Julie Christie, Darryl McEwen and Brian Bigg for Touchdown Television (now Warner Bros.
+International Television Production New Zealand).
 Although The Chair was originally developed in New Zealand, the first country where the program aired in was the United States.
-The American version, which was hosted by former tennis champion John McEnroe, aired on ABC for nine episodes from January 15 to March 4, 2002; the American version would be canceled with four episodes remaining unaired of its original 13-episode order.
+The American version, which was hosted by former tennis champion John McEnroe, aired on ABC for nine episodes from January 15 to March 18, 2002; the American version would be canceled with four episodes remaining unaired of its original 13-episode order.
 McEnroe would later host the British version, which aired between August 31 and November 9, 2002, on BBC One.
-Among the show's writers was writer/actress Teresa Strasser, who had served on ABC's Who Wants to Be a Millionaire? and later hosted While You Were Out.

 Format

 Prospective contestants underwent extensive medical examination before appearing.
 They were given intelligence tests and had their heart monitored for several hours, among other diagnostic procedures to see how they would react to sudden surprises.
 If they were declared fit, they moved on to the game.